 (b) The amendment of the Acts does not affect the transitional arrangements, which are set out in Schedule 3.

-Delays and exemptions

-72. The Prudential Authority, to facilitate the implementation of this Act, may, by notice in the Gazette—

-delay the implementation of a provision of this Act for a transitional period not exceeding two years from the date when that section takes effect; or

-where practicalities require the progressive or incremental application of a specific provision of this Act, exempt any insurer, controlling company, key person or significant owner from that provision for a period and on conditions determined in the notice.

 Short title and commencement

 (1) This Act is called the Insurance Act, 2016, and comes into operation on a date fixed by the Minister by proclamation in the Gazette.